Moot Court is a mock appellate advocacy experience that helps law students develop the following skills to practice law:

 Students write a brief and compete in a mock appellate advocacy competition.
 The finalists are invited to join the Moot Court Board for competition.

 In addition, several student organizations provide moot court opportunities outside of the law school’s official Moot Court Board.
-For example, students interested in a similar program that focuses on the trial court experience, should check out the Mock Trial Program.
+For example, students interested in a similar program focusing on the trial court experience should check out the Mock Trial Program.

 Equality of Opportunity & Promotion of Diversity